Frequently Asked Questions about Google Account and Age Requirements

 We ask to run a small transaction on a valid credit card or for a copy of a government issued ID in order to validate your date of birth.
 We only use this information to confirm your date of birth and to restore your account.
-If you choose one of the options to provide a copy of your government ID, we will destroy the copy of your government ID after we validate your date of birth.
+If you choose the option to provide a copy of your government ID, we will destroy the copy of your government ID after we validate your date of birth.

 If you choose the option of a credit card transaction, we make a small charge ($0.30 USD) to confirm that the credit card is active and able to accept a charge.
 We will retain this data as necessary to meet regulatory requirements for a credit card transaction, after which it will be deleted.

 How do I check on the status of my request?

 You can go to www.google.com/accounts and attempt to sign in to your account.
 If your account hasn’t been unlocked, you’ll be brought back to the date of birth correction process page, which will also give you the current status of previous requests, if available.

 Note: If you choose to confirm your age via credit card, you can go to www.google.com/accounts as soon as 15 minutes after you make a correction attempt to see if your submission has been processed.

 How long will it take for Google to re-enable my account?

 If you use a credit card to correct your date of birth, your account may be unlocked within minutes.
-Using the mail or fax option can take days or a couple of weeks, depending on your location and the amount of time it takes for your request to be delivered to us.
-Uploading an electronic copy of your ID is instant, but processing time is the same as a mailed or faxed copy of your ID.
+Uploading an electronic copy of your ID is instant, but processing time can take days or a couple of weeks.